PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 | case 3   |  immunoreactive  |
 | case 4   |  differentiated  |

-The metadata file we downloaded (`metadata.cart.YYYY-MM-DDTXX-XX-XX.XXXXXX.json`) contains some key information about each data file downloaded from the GDC and will be indispensible in generating our final output data.
+The metadata file we downloaded contains some key information about each data file downloaded from the GDC and will be indispensable in generating our final output.
 A peek inside the meta data file reveals an array of json objects, one for each file:

 ```json
 [